-Compact, transit-oriented developments with high-quality public transport and active transport options provide much more equitable access to jobs, education and essential services than large highway networks.65 Many essential workers in lower-income groups rely heavily on public transport services to get to their place of work.
-Brazil's social housing programme Minha Casa, Minha Vida has shown how such a programme can drive compact, connected and coordinated development, benefiting 1.8 million people through improved access to public transport and higher rates of walking and cycling.66
+Compact and connected urban developments boost equity Compact, transit-oriented developments with highquality public transport and active transport options provide much more equitable access to jobs, education and essential services than large highway networks.69 Many essential workers in lowerincome groups rely heavily on public transport services to get to their place of work.
+Brazil's social housing programme Minha Casa, Minha Vida has shown how such a programme can drive compact, connected and coordinated development, benefiting 1.8 million people through improved access to public transport and higher rates of walking and cycling.70

-Consideration of the potential for clean mobility to support economic recovery in the medium term and of its wider benefits are included in the Annex.
+Consideration of the potential for clean mobility to support economic recovery in the medium term and of its wider benefits are included in the Annex, page 39.